 In all driving conditions, a driver should keep their vehicle under proper control and exercise due care so that they may be able to slow down or move out of harms way.

 Unfortunately, not all drivers obey the law and do not lookout for others on the roadways.
-If you are seriously injured by the recklessness of another, please contact Myrtle Beach personal injury attorney Dirk Derrick for your free consultation.
+If you are seriously injured by the recklessness of another, please contact Myrtle Beach personal injury attorney Dirk Derrick.